 The mission of the national State Agricultural Experiment Stations is to undertake research toward generating knowledge and technology to support a highly diversified agricultural and natural resource system that produces, processes and delivers food, fiber, forest products, and myriad environmental services for our citizens.
 We do this in the context of protecting environmental quality, and helping to maintain the viability of rural communities.
 Both basic and applied research are supported to ensure that we address shorter and longer-term needs.
 At NHAES we strongly believe that each is required to achieve excellence in advancing our goals.

-4: An agricultural system that protects natural resources and the environment.
+- Sustains natural resources and the environment.